makanyane/IWTE/documentation/battle_map_geography_from_strat.md

 IWTE was used to change the geography.db settings for demonstration purposes.
 It's quite hard to identify where changes to the battle map come from unless you remove a lot of variability from the climate/s you are testing!

-The picture below shows our test battlfield which is completely flat in map_heights and gas ground_type stripes of fertility_low and fertility_medium.
+The picture below shows our test battlfield which is completely flat in map_heights and has ground_type stripes of fertility_low and fertility_medium.
 In this pic the climate is rocky_desert which has been set up to have no ground_type or height variation and to use bright coloured battlefield textures with their names added:

 ![strat_to_battle_one_climate](../IWTEgithub_images/strat_to_battle_one_climate.jpg)